Climbing up Scales Fell to set up camp before sunset

 And that was about it – the end of a photography trip that went exactly as planned.
 I’m not sure that will ever happen again, or that I’m likely to see views quite like those again!

-To view more photos from this part of the Lake District please view my Northern Fells landscape photographs collection.
+To view more photos from this part of the Lake District please view my photos of the Lake District’s Northern Fells collection.